openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

   - No additional cryptographic suites and hash algorithms are defined.
   - For each Credential, Wallets support both mdoc and sd-jwt-vc Credential Formats, Issuers have a choice to issue in either format, and Verifiers accept the Credential Format that the Issuer of a requested Credential supports.
 - For issuance, the following requirements apply:
-  - No use of Signed Issuer Metadata.
+  - Issuers use and Wallets support unsigned Issuer Metadata.
-  - Wallets MUST register for the `haip-vci://` custom scheme, where possible.
+  - Wallets register for the `haip-vci://` custom scheme, where possible.
 This custom scheme is also used to communicate Credential Offer.
   - Wallets and Issuers both support Key Attestations in the format specified in Annex D of [@!OIDF.OID4VCI].
 Both `jwt` proof type using `key_attestation` and `attestation` proof type are supported.
   - Wallets and Issuers both support Wallet Attestations in the format specified in Annex E of [@!OIDF.OID4VCI] and (#wallet-attestation) of this specification.
 - for presentation, the following requirements apply: